MicrosoftDocs/customer-insights/ci-docs/data/export-azure-blob-storage.md

 ## Prerequisites
 - An [Azure Blob Storage account with a container](/azure/storage/blobs/storage-quickstart-blobs-portal#create-a-container).
 - User who sets up the connection must have the permission to access the content of the container.
-A role like [Blob Storage Contributor](/azure/role-based-access-control/built-in-roles#storage-blob-data-contributor) would suffice.
+For example, a [Blob Storage Contributor](/azure/role-based-access-control/built-in-roles#storage-blob-data-contributor) role.
 - The [Customer Insights Service Principal](connect-service-principal.md) has write permissions on the container.
-A role like [Blob Storage Contributor](/azure/role-based-access-control/built-in-roles#storage-blob-data-contributor) would suffice.
+For example, a [Blob Storage Contributor](/azure/role-based-access-control/built-in-roles#storage-blob-data-contributor) role.

 ## Known limitations